rednafi/pypress/docs/guidelines.md

 * [Being Pythonic](#being-pythonic)
 * [Reference](#reference)

+## Philosophy
+* PEP8 but less obsessive
+* Simple but opinionated
+*

 ## Linters
 * Use [black](https://github.com/psf/black/) with default settings (max character length 88 lines).
 * Use [flake8](https://github.com/PyCQA/flake8) to catch linting errors.
 * Use [isort](https://github.com/timothycrosley/isort) to sort the imports.

-    => However, be careful while sorting imports of your flask application modules.
-Changing the order in flask `app/package/__init__.py` can mess up the codebase.
+    => However, be careful while sorting imports of application modules.
+It might accidentally add circular dependencies.
+For example in Flask applications, changing the import order in flask `app/package/__init__.py` can mess up the codebase.

     ```python
     from flask import Blueprint